 The combined 4G LTE and 5G networks of Telus, Rogers, and Bell currently service 97% of Canadians.
 With such an enormous market share between them, what really are the differences between Canada’s Big Three?
 Telus vs. Rogers vs. Bell details below.

 If you live in Canada, there’s a 97% chance that your cell phone operates on one of three networks: Telus, Rogers, or Bell.
 As of this writing, Telus leads its two main competitors in coverage area, overall speed, reliability, and customer service rating.
 (Note: some smaller brands rate even higher for customer service.)

-All 3 major Canadian providers now offer 5G coverage (as of June 2020).
-Though availability is limited, many dozens of additional Canadian markets are expected to be added by the end of this year.
+All three major Canadian providers now offer 5G coverage.
+Though availability is limited, more Canadian markets are expected to be added soon.

 There certainly are differences among cell phone carriers, however.
 In this article, we’ll discuss what makes each company unique in addition to briefly going over alternative Canadian providers like Virgin Mobile, Koodo, Fido, and others.